-HP Recovery Manager software allows you to recover the computer to its original factory state by using the HP Recovery media that you either created or that you obtained from HP, or by using the HP Recovery partition (select products only).
-If you have not already created recovery media, see Creating HP Recovery media (select products only) on page 103.
+You can use HP Recovery Manager software to recover the computer to its original factory state by using the HP Recovery media that you either created or that you obtained from HP, or by using the HP Recovery partition (select products only).

+If you have not already created HP Recovery media, see Creating HP Recovery media (select products only) on page 91.